ropable/foundation_postgres/sql_tuning.md

 * Check again for missing indexes.
 * Check table stats are correct.
-* Check large table sequential scans.
+* Check for large table sequential scans.
-* Compare the cost of first or final plans.
+* Compare the cost of first and final plans.